This Chilean sea bass recipe comes together in under 10 minutes and cooks perfectly every single time! Easy, elegant, and delicious.

-As someone who cooks dinner most nights, quick, healthy dinners are my favorite.
+As someone who cooks dinner most nights, I find seafood dishes to be my favorite.

-Over the past few years, I’ve followed more of a pescatarian style of eating, so seafood has become a big proportion of my meals.
-I like to try new things, especially fish, and recently, have fallen in love with cooking Chilean sea bass.
+Over the past few years, I’ve followed a more pescatarian style of eating, so fish has become a big part of my meals.
+I like to try new things and recently have fallen in love with cooking Chilean sea bass.
+While it’s a popular choice at fine dining restaurants or elegant events, making it at home is SO easy and tastes just as good…if not better!

-If you aren’t familiar with this fish, it is a white fish that is found in waters surrounding Chile (as the name suggests).
+If you aren’t familiar with this Chilean sea bass (Patagonian toothfish), it is a white fish that is found in waters surrounding Chile (as the name suggests).
 You may be familiar with traditional sea bass, but this one is a little different.

 It is a popular choice for those who don’t eat seafood regularly.
 Its texture is silky and buttery and has a very mild flavor.
 We love to cook this fish because it has no fishy flavor or aftertaste– perfect for those who are new to seafood.

-By the way, cooking this fish comes together in less than 10 minutes and needs just four main ingredients.
+- Quick and easy.
+Cooking this fish comes together in less than 10 minutes, and it needs just four main ingredients.

-Now, don’t be fooled by the simplicity of this dish and write it off.
-This is the best recipe that really allows the fish to shine, and a secret trick guarantees perfectly cooked fish every single time.
+- Restaurant style.
+This is the best recipe that really allows the fish to shine, and a secret trick guarantees perfectly cooked fish every single time (hint: it’s ONLY butter… no oil).

 Ingredients needed

-- Chilean sea bass fillets– Skinless sea bass fillets are preferred, as both sides of the fish cook evenly and consistently.
+- Chilean sea bass fillets.
+Skinless sea bass fillets are preferred, as both sides of the fish cook evenly and consistently.
+Because of the slightly higher price tag, I prefer to get the fillets from a fishmonger over a grocery store.

-- Butter– Pan frying white fish fillets in butter takes the flavor of the dish to another level.
+- Unsalted butter.
+Pan-frying white fish fillets in butter takes the flavor of the dish to another level.
+It also cooks the fish perfectly every single time.
+Olive oil

 Like other fish and seafood out there, choosing the best sea bass will affect the overall flavor and texture.

-- Ensure the fish has no strong odors and have a mild and sweet fragrance.
+- Ensure the fish has no strong odors and has a mild and sweet fragrance.
 If there is any fishy smell, it’s usually several days old and not freshly caught.

-- There should be no dry spots on the fillets and look firm and moist.
+- There should be no dry spots on the fillets, and they look firm and moist.

 - After purchasing your sea bass, take it directly home and cook it that day.